inspire-eu-validation/view-service/iso-19128/at05-getcapabilities-get-capabilities-request-parameter.md

 **Test method**

-* Check if the GetCapabilities operation is suported for the View Service.
+* Check if the GetCapabilities operation is supported for the View Service.
 For that:

   * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=WMS, REQUEST=GetCapabilities